Release Date: 1990

 - The queen charges at you constantly even if you are in the power loader.
 This makes the final battle much more difficult.

-Aliens has got mostly positives reviews.
+Aliens has got mostly positive reviews.
 Upon its release, Computer & Video Games magazine scored it 91% saying: “I loved this game – it’s fast tough and requires fast-thinking and even fast reactions to survive.”
 In contrast, CU Amiga gave it a scathing review and gave it 44% saying “This really is a waste of time – apart from the game’s patent lack of originality, it’s actually also far below the standards one expects in 1990s coin-ops in the purely technical and cosmetic areas.”
 Retrospective reviews have been more positive.
 Den of Geek said “Aliens was among the best games based on the property for years.”
 Aliens appeared on VentureBeat’s Must-Play Alien Titles list saying “Konami’s Aliens is a solid, if not extremely safe, arcade title.
 It’s competent and entertaining for a quarter sucker, but it lacks the creative push in gameplay found in other entries on this list.”